 The next meeting is March 14 and the book is The Explorer by Katherine Rundell.

 Left stranded in the Amazon jungle when their plane crashes on their way back to England from Manaus, Brazil, four children struggle to survive for days until one of them finds a map that leads them to a ruined city and a secret hidden among the vines.

 This group meets at the Senior Center roughly every other month after having read the selected book to view the film adapted from the title and discuss both the book and film over lunch.
 Copies of the book can be picked up at the Library or Senior Center.

-The next meeting is January 9 at 10am and the selected book is Murder on the Orient Express by Agatha Christie.
+The next meeting is April 17 at 10:30am and the selected book is Lie of Pi by Yann Martel.

 Good books to not invite unanimity.
 They invite discord, mayhem, knife fights, blood feuds.”